Physics

 Lower Division Requirements

-In addition to the requirements below, students who: 1) Have not taken a substantial chemistry course in high school are urged to take a one-year sequence or 2) Unfamiliar with a computer programming language are encouraged to include an introductory course in computer science.
+In addition to the requirements below, students who are unfamiliar with a computer programming language are encouraged to include an introductory course in computer science.
+Physics 77 is strongly recommended for Physics Majors.

 PHYSICS 7APhysics for Scientists and Engineers4